 - Effectively safeguard data by printing last four digits of card number only and establishing procedures to secure data at every step: short-term storage and disposal (for example, until after reconciliation is complete), batching and reconciliation, etc.

 - Plan a secure back-up processing method, in the event processing terminal is not functioning, including additional or different security measures to be taken.

-- Ensure internal payment listing supporting accounting / balancing needs does not contain cardholder data (last four digits of card number may be included).
+- Ensure internal payment reporting which supports accounting and reconciling needs but does not contain cardholder data (last four digits of card number may be included).

 - Ensure adequate physical security (for example, restricted access to fax machine, mail processing, phone conversations, etc.).

-- Promptly process transactions and ensure secure storage of documents containing necessary cardholder data.
+- Process transactions promptly and safeguard secure storage of documents containing necessary cardholder data.

-- Ensure secure document disposal and destruction in accordance with campus document retention and destruction policy (for example, applicable term plus one month but not to exceed six months subject to differing requirements imposed by law, regulation or contract on a transaction or group of transactions).
+- Enforce secure document disposal in accordance with campus retention and destruction policy (for example, applicable term plus one month but not to exceed six months subject to differing requirements imposed by law, regulation or contract on transactions).

 - Use adequate batch processing procedures.